James Connolly (footballer)

-James Alfred Connolly (born 2 November 2001) is a Welsh professional footballer who plays as a central defender for club Crewe Alexandra.
+James Alfred Connolly (born 2 November 2001) is a Welsh professional footballer who plays as a central defender for club Walsall.
 He is a former Wales under-21 international.

 Club career

 Early career

 Connolly began his career with Blackburn Rovers, signing a two-year scholarship contract with the club in June 2018.
 Despite missing the majority of the 2019–20 season through an injury sustained in October 2019, Connolly had his scholarship extended by a further year being released by the club at the end of the following season.
 In June 2021, Connolly signed with Cardiff City.
 Connolly was retained by the club ahead of the 2022–23 season.

 Bristol Rovers

 On 8 January 2022, Connolly joined League Two side Bristol Rovers on loan for the remainder of the 2021–22 season.
 He made his senior debut later that day in a 2–1 FA Cup third round defeat to Peterborough United, and his league debut came on 22 January 2022.
 Connolly formed a solid defensive partnership with fellow Championship loanee Connor Taylor, being praised for his composure on the ball and his ability to adapt to the physical demands of League Two football.
 Connolly scored a first senior goal in a vital match against promotion rivals Port Vale, turning home an Antony Evans cross to give Rovers the lead having fallen behind early on, Rovers going on to win 3–1.
 Connolly's first season in professional football ended in success as Rovers were promoted on the final day of the season, a 7–0 victory moving Bristol Rovers into third place, beating Northampton Town to automatic promotion on goals scored.

 Connolly at Bristol Rovers in 2022.

 He re-joined Bristol Rovers on a permanent deal, transferring for an undisclosed sum, in June 2022, signing a three-year contract.
 On 6 August 2022, Connolly scored his first goal since returning to the club on a permanent basis with the second in a 4–0 thrashing of Burton Albion.
 On 27 August 2022, it was revealed that Connolly had suffered a stress fracture in his back that would see him out of action for a 'long period'.
 On 29 October, Connolly made his return to first-team football as a substitute in a 4–2 defeat at Derby County.

 On 31 August 2023, Connolly joined League Two club Morecambe on loan until the end of the 2023–24 season.
 He was recalled by his parent club on 3 January 2024.